 If you want to settle your tax affairs

-If you used a disguised remuneration loan scheme after 6 April 1999, you still have the option to settle your tax affairs.
-The window for registering to settle is closing fast, so if you wish to settle you should register to do so sooner rather than later.
+If you used a disguised remuneration loan scheme after 6th April 1999, you still have the option to settle your tax affairs.
+If you wish to settle, you are urged to contact HMRC sooner rather than later to increase the chances of reaching a settlement agreement before the loan charge is applicable.

-Settlement terms are dependent on whether HMRC classes you as a contractor, employer or employee.
-Contractors will include those who provided services through an umbrella company or an agency.
+Settlement terms will be dependent on whether HMRC classes you as a contractor, employer or employee.
+Contractors include those who provided services through an umbrella company, an agency or a Personal Service Company (PSC).

 Settlement terms could include: